mlanies/desktop-argo-tunnel/README.md

 ## Overview

-**Desktop Argo Tunnel Manager** is a powerful desktop application that provides a graphical interface for `cloudflared`, eliminating the need for complex command-line operations.
-Manage your Cloudflare Tunnels, SSH/RDP connections, and server infrastructure through an intuitive, modern interface.
+**Desktop Argo Tunnel Manager** is a desktop application that provides a graphical interface for managing `cloudflared access` connections.
+Connect to remote services (SSH, RDP, TCP) through Cloudflare's secure network with automatic local port forwarding.

 ### Why Use This Application?

-- **No Command Line Required**: All `cloudflared` functionality accessible through a beautiful GUI
+- **No Command Line Required**: All `cloudflared access` functionality through a beautiful GUI
-- **Visual Tunnel Management**: Create, configure, and monitor tunnels with visual wizards
+- **Automatic Port Management**: Random local port assignment for each connection
 - **One-Click Connections**: Connect to SSH, RDP, and TCP services instantly
-- **Centralized Management**: Manage all your servers and tunnels from a single dashboard
+- **Centralized Management**: Manage all your servers and active tunnels from a single dashboard
 - **Secure & Local**: All credentials stored locally with encryption
 - **Multi-Language**: Full support for English and Russian